ihor-delta/delta/APPS.md

 - preferences are disabled
 - working through imagination is disabled
 - challenges are disabled
+- managing psychosomatics is disabled
+- fate is disabled

 ## CI.Trinity
 - challenges are disabled